Partial Information in a Mean-Variance Portfolio Selection Game

 The rest of the paper is organized as follows.
+Section~\ref{sec:setup} introduces the model setup.
 Section~\ref{sec:constant mu} focuses on constant investment opportunities (i.e., $\mu$ is constant).
-For $N$ investors who consider a mean-variance objective with a relative performance criterion, we derive a Nash equilibrium under full information (Section~\ref{subsec:full constant mu}) and one under partial information (Section~\ref{subsec:partial constant mu}).
-Section~\ref{sec:alternating mu} focuses on alternating investment opportunities (i.e., $\mu$ is alternating), and a Nash equilibrium for the $N$ investors is again derived under full information (Section~\ref{subsec:full alternating mu}) and under partial information (Section~\ref{subsec:partial alternating mu}).
-By comparing results under partial information with those under full information numerically, Section~\ref{sec:discuss} finds that partial information can cause or aggravate systemic risk.
-Careful financial interpretations are made to explain how this happens in the two different scenarios of $\mu$.
+For $N$ investors who consider mean-variance objectives under relative performance criteria, we derive a Nash equilibrium under full information (Section~\ref{subsec:full constant mu}) and under partial information (Section~\ref{subsec:partial constant mu}).
+Section~\ref{sec:alternating mu} focuses on alternating investment opportunities (i.e., $\mu$ is alternating) and a Nash equilibrium for the $N$ investors is again derived under full information (Section~\ref{subsec:full alternating mu}) and under partial information (Section~\ref{subsec:partial alternating mu}).
+Section~\ref{sec:discuss} discusses the financial implications, including myopic trading and intertemporal hedging (Section~\ref{subsec:discuss}), downward self-reinforcement (Section~\ref{subsec:DSR}), and systemic risk (Section~\ref{subsec:systemic risk}).
 The appendices collect proofs.